 How to dress appropriately for sandboarding highly depends on your location, which in most cases will feature the scorching sun, a lot of sand, and not much else.
 If you are in a desert location, such as the popular Huacachina in Peru, you should opt for breathable, loose-fitting clothing.
 Because of the heat, you might be tempted to wear as little as possible, but long sleeves and long trousers will protect you both from the sun rays and hot sand in case of a fall.
 Temperature in the desert also tends to vary greatly within a couple of hours, so it may end up feeling chilly in the mornings and evenings – make sure to plan for that as well!

-Can you go sandboarding bare chest?
+Can you go sandboarding bare chested?

 Best shoes for sandboarding

 The type of shoes you will need highly depends on your location and weather.
 If you are in the desert, you better opt for some outdoor hiking shoes like Merrell’s that are sturdy enough yet not too fancy (never take your favorite shoes on a sandboarding trip…).
 If you are a fan of barefoot shoes, make sure that they are meant for trail running and hiking and have a thick bottom layer with no openings, most Xero shoes meet these criteria.
-If you are planning long hikes in the desert, then it’s worth to invest in a decent pair of barefoot desert boots.
+If you are planning long hikes in the desert, then it’s worth to invest in a high-quality pair of desert boots.

 Can you go sandboarding barefoot?